Virtus Living and Learning Program

-The Virtus Living and Learning Program is a two-year living and learning community designed for male engineering students.
+The Virtus Living and Learning Program is a two-year living and learning community designed for engineering students that identify as men.
 The primary focus of Virtus is on promoting community and inclusivity within the Clark School and the field of engineering.
-Virtus seeks to empower students to shift the culture of engineering to be more inclusive of underrepresented groups in the field of engineering, including, but not limited to, women.
-The Virtus community works closely with Flexus, with combined living (mixed gender) and academic seminar components.
+Open to incoming first-year engineering students, Virtus seeks to empower students to shift the culture of engineering to be more inclusive of underrepresented groups in engineering including, but not limited to, women.
+The Virtus Community engages closely with the Flexus Community through combined living (mixed-gender) and academic seminar components.

 Living with Virtus